27410/27410-2020-group-project-group-14-vitamin-d-production/README.md

 The project code is meant to be read in the following order:
 1. [1-Code_Heterologous-pathway.ipynb](1-Code_Heterologous-pathway.ipynb) - this document covers the model and addition of the heterologous reactions

+2. [2-Code_Carbon-sources.ipynb](2-Code_Carbon-sources.ipynb) - this document covers analysis of what carbon source may be most efficient.

+3. [3-Code_PPP.ipynb](3-Code_PPP.ipynb) - this document covers the phenotypic phase plan analysis of manual knock-outs.

+4. []
 the [Model code Yeast8.ipynb](Model code Yeast8.ipynb) file.
 The
 The metabolic models that are used are located in the "data" folder and the figures are located in the "figures" folder.